gibgib1212/Rm-skin/readme.txt

 	- Added option to set fast and slow threshold
 	- Renewed some parts in judge, combonumber, etc..
 	- Deleted "User's manual.pdf"
 	- Update readme.txt

+04132024

+	- Organized variables used to be subject to gc
+	- Added option to change the size of the judge size
+	- Added some images for description
+	- Update readme.txt